objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 [Maven](https://maven.apache.org) automates and manages Java-project builds.
 `Maven` is based on the concept of
 [Maven LifeCycles](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html),
-which include default, clean, and site lifecycles.
+which includes default, clean, and site lifecycles.
-Each lifecycle consists of `phases` and these `phases` consist of sets of `goals`.
-One `phase` can consist of several `goals`.

 In Maven, there are default phases and goals for building any projects: